Underdetermination in Classic and Modern Tests of General Relativity: The Geometric Trinity as a Case of Strong Underdetermination

 \section{The Geometric Trinity as a Case of Strong Underdetermination}

 Having argued that (a) the theories which constitute the geometric trinity are empirically equivalent, and that therefore (b) if one of them passes any of the myriad tests conceived of in experimental gravitational physics then all three will do so, it seems that there is a good case to be made that the geometric trinity does indeed present a case a strong underdetermination.
-Granting this in what follows, we here survey some of the possible responses to this underdetermination.
+Granting this in what follows (although see our discussion of \textcite{Knox2011-KNONTA} below), we here survey some of the possible responses to this underdetermination.

 Recall from Section \ref{s2} that when presented with theories which are empirically equivalent, the first question to ask is: are those putatively distinct theories in fact merely different ways of expressing the same theory?
 That is: are they theoretically equivalent?
 Since one component of theoretical equivalence is interpretative equivalence, here we must also ask: are they interpretationally equivalent, in the sense that that they postulate the same underlying ontology, make identical claims about the objects which they describe, etc.?
 Exploring the structural differences which exist between the theories which constitute the geometric trinity as we have done deflates any attempt to brush off their differences as merely cosmetic, however.
 All of these theories postulate different mathematical and geometric structures as underlying our description of gravity; moreover, all three theories disagree on the fundamental character of inertial motion, which is succinctly captured in the differences between their projective structures.
-In this sense, these theories are interpretationally distinct.
+In this sense, these theories are interpretationally distinct---for further discussion on this point, see \parencite{RuwardRead}.